-The Paducah Site disposes of a portion of its solid waste at its contained landfill facility, C-746-U Solid Waste Contained Landfill under Solid Waste Permit, SW07300045.
+The Paducah Site disposes of a portion of its solid waste at its contained landfill facility, C-746-U Solid Waste Contained Landfill, under Solid Waste Permit, SW07300045.
 Construction of the C-746-U Landfill began in 1995 and was completed in 1996.
 The operation permit was received from KDWM in November 1996.
 Disposal of waste at the landfill began in February 1997.
-A new operation permit for the C-746-U Landfill was received from KDWM in November 2006 and is set to expire in 2016.
+The operation permit for the C-746-U Landfill was renewed, effective November 5, 2016.
 Operating and groundwater reports for the C-746-U Landfill are submitted quarterly to KDWM.

-During 2015, the office waste generated by DOE and its contractors at the plant site was taken off-site for disposal.
+During 2016, the office waste generated by DOE and its contractors at the plant site was taken off-site for disposal.
 Office waste generated at the C-746-U Landfill itself is disposed of at the landfill.
 A commercial waste company provides off-site disposal services of the office waste from the Paducah Site.
 The City of Kevil picks up the office waste from the office complexes in Kevil, Kentucky, that house administrative personnel who support activities at the site.
 Recycling is discussed in Section 3.1.2.